MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

 -   Configuration within the Azure subscription of the ExpressRoute circuits, which is done through the Azure tools

-## Planning the routing configuration for Power Platform traffic across ExpressRoute
+## Planning the routing configuration for Microsoft Power Platform traffic across ExpressRoute

-When planning for routing Power Platform traffic, there are various types of traffic depending on the use and configuration of Power Platform for a given customer.
+When planning for routing Microsoft Power Platform traffic, there are various types of traffic depending on the use and configuration of Microsoft Power Platform for a given customer.

-To understand how to configure ExpressRoute for Power Platform, the different uses and connections to and from Power Platform need to be considered.
-This will vary based on the Power Platform services and the specific features or capabilities being used by that customer.
+To understand how to configure ExpressRoute for Power Platform, the different uses and connections to and from Microsoft Power Platform need to be considered.
+This will vary based on the Microsoft Power Platform services and the specific features or capabilities being used by that customer.

 ### Routing configuration